The Pupil Premium Treetops School 2020/21

 - Limited funding and resources means that not all children receiving free school meals will be in receipt of pupil premium interventions at one time.

 - All our work through the pupil premium will be aimed at providing additional, individualised learning opportunities and enabling maximum progress.
+It will also be used to narrow the GAP between disadvantaged and advantaged students.

 - The Governors of the school will publish information on how they have used their Pupil Premium Grant (PPG) to address the issue of ‘narrowing the gap’, for socially disadvantaged pupils.